Sri Lanka Highlights- 10 days / 9 Nights

 Nuwara Eliya, "The City of Lights," is the highest town in Sri Lanka and that means a break from the oppressive heat and humidity that surrounds the rest of the country.
 Situated at around 2000m above sea level and surrounded by lush tea plantations.
 This city with an elevation of 6200 meters is the highest in Sri Lanka.
-Once a pleasure retreats of the European planters the town is still very much an English town with many English style bungalows and buildings.
+Once a pleasure retreat of the European planters the town is still very much an English town with many English-style bungalows and buildings.

 After Lunch Visit Tea Factory.

-Sri Lanka is famous for its Ceylon tea and on this Sri Lanka tea tour you'll have the chance to taste this well known brew and learn all about how it is made.
+Sri Lanka is famous for its Ceylon tea and on this Sri Lanka tea tour, you'll have the chance to taste this well-known brew and learn all about how it is made.
 Tea is made from the small leaves or tips that grow on bushes in this region of Sri Lanka and, in the hills between Kandy and Nuwara Eliya, there are tea bushes as far as the eye can see.
-On this tea tour, you'll visit factory road where you can follow the process from fresh leaves to dried tea in all its varying qualities.
+On this tea tour, you'll visit the factory road where you can follow the process from fresh leaves to dried tea in all its varying qualities.

 Overnight stay in Nuwaraeliya